karlwilcox/website-build/pages/info.md

 ### Other Pages

-Created in an appropriately named folder under pages, you can have any organisation that you like but need to provide the permalink in the frontmatter and your own navigation; either by manually including links or defining your own layout in \_layouts.
+Created in an appropriately named folder in the root folder, you can have any organisation that you like and generally the permalinks will use that file organisation.
+You do need to provide your own navigation; either by manually including links or defining your own layout in \_layouts or creating a custom sidebar in \_data/sidebar.yml.
 Additionally you will need top level links to your new pages in \_data/navigation.html, usually under 'Projects' or 'Interests'.

+## Galleries

+Two types of gallery are available, the Foundation style gallery that came with the theme, and should be used for a related set of images that do not require any titles or links, details of images are supplied in the front matter of the page containing the image.

+There is also the RobRoy lightbox gallery that selects images from \_data/artwork.yml according to various criteria and allows for titles, extended captions and links to more detail on other pages.
+See \_includes/artwork for details.

 All contents are automatically included in the search index.